pingcap/docs-cn/ticdc/ticdc-overview.md

 - Databases compatible with MySQL protocol.
 The sink component provides the final consistency support.
 - Kafka based on the TiCDC Open Protocol.
 The sink component ensures the row-level order, final consistency or strict transactional consistency.

+### Ensure replication order and consistency

+#### Replication order

+- For all DDL or DML statements, TiCDC outputs them **at least once**.
+- When the TiKV or TiCDC cluster encounters failure, TiCDC might send the same DDL/DML statement repeatedly.
+For duplicated DDL/DML statements:

+    - MySQL sink can execute DDL statements repeatedly.
+For DDL statements that can be executed repeatedly in the downstream, such as `truncate table`, the statement is executed successfully.
+For those that cannot be executed repeatedly, such as `create table`, the execution fails, and TiCDC ignores the error and continues the replication.
+    - Kafka sink sends messages repeatedly, but the duplicate messages do not affect the constraints of `Resolved Ts`.
+Users can filter the duplicated messages from Kafka consumers.

+#### Replication consistency

+- MySQL sink

+    - TiCDC does not split in-table transactions.
+This is to **ensure** the transactional consistency within a single table.
+However, TiCDC does **not ensure** that the transactional order in the upstream table is consistent.
+    - TiCDC splits cross-table transactions in the unit of tables.
+TiCDC does **not ensure** that cross-table transactions are always consistent.
+    - TiCDC **ensures** that the order of single-row updates are consistent with that in the upstream.

+- Kafka sink

+    - TiCDC provides different strategies for data distribution.
+You can distribute data to different Kafka partitions based on the table, primary key, or timestamp.
+    - For different distribution strategies, the different consumer implementations can achieve different levels of consistency, including row-level consistency, eventual consistency, or cross-table transactional consistency.
+    - TiCDC does not have an implementation of Kafka consumers, but only provides [TiCDC Open Protocol](/ticdc/ticdc-open-protocol.md).
+You can implement the Kafka consumer according to this protocol.

 ## Restrictions